andrewgwallace/github_branch_workflow/README.md

 Now we have our centralized production master on GitHub.

 #### GITHUB GUI
-I make Penelope a collaborator on the GitHub repo...
+I make Penelope a collaborator on the GitHub repo:

 ![alt text](co.png "Add Collaborator")